idleberg/atom-auto-update-plus/README.md

 ## Usage

 As the name implies, this package runs automatically in the background.
+However, you can force the update check by running _Auto Update Plus: Update Now_ from the command palette.
 You can tweak its default behaviour in the [package settings](https://flight-manual.atom.io/using-atom/sections/atom-packages/#package-settings).

 ## License